MFM Presents… Brief Recess

 We got it.
 We really got.

 I love when I gag our producer.
-I love when we get the producer going because they have to listen to me yap all day.
+I hope when we get the producer going because they have to listen to me yap all day.

 So basically